haquema/makers-javascript-fndamentals/challenges/05_calling_apis.md

 You've previously learned how we can pass "callback" functions to other functions, with the example of `setTimeout`.
 This is an example of **asynchronous behaviour**.
+Asynchronous behaviour is any behaviour that takes a non-trivial amount of time to complete.

 Another example of asynchronous behaviour in JavaScript is when we need to *fetch remote data* from other APIs.
 Since we often need to wait before the data is available (the network might be